jei3m/ai-ponics/README.md

 ## Usage

 - **Upload Plant Images**: Use the interface to upload images of plants.
-Gemini AI will analyze the images and provide insights into plant health.
+The AI will analyze the images and provide insights into plant health.
 - **View Sensor Data**: Access live updates from your aeroponic system's sensors to monitor environmental conditions and make adjustments as needed.